ecatto/dbpractice/README.md

 ## Practicing markdown

+Essential to have at the start a link to github repository and to where the project is hosted

+---

 This file will be the documentation for the assignment and will include formatting such as *italics,* **bold**

 * unordered